STAGNet: A Spatio-Temporal Graph and LSTM Framework for Accident Anticipation: Abstract

 \section{Abstract}

-Accident prediction and timely warnings play a key role in improving road safety by reducing the risk of injury to road users and minimizing property damage.
-Advanced Driver Assistance Systems (ADAS) are designed to support human drivers and are especially useful when they can anticipate potential accidents before they happen.
-While many existing systems depend on a range of sensors such as LiDAR, radar, and GPS, relying solely on dash-cam video input presents a more challenging but a more cost-effective and easily deployable solution.
-In this work, we incorporate better spatio-temporal features and aggregate them through a recurrent network to improve upon state-of-the-art graph neural networks for predicting accidents from dash-cam videos.
-Experiments using three publicly available datasets show that our proposed STAGNet model achieves higher average precision and mean time-to-collision values than previous methods, both when cross-validated on a given dataset and when trained and tested on different datasets.
+Accident prediction and timely preventive actions improve road safety by reducing the risk of injury to road users and minimizing property damage.
+Hence, they are critical components of advanced driver assistance systems (ADAS) and autonomous vehicles.
+While many existing systems depend on multiple sensors such as LiDAR, radar, and GPS, relying solely on dash-cam videos presents a more challenging, yet more cost-effective and easily deployable solution.
+In this work, we incorporate improved spatio-temporal features and aggregate them through a recurrent network to enhance state-of-the-art graph neural networks for predicting accidents from dash-cam videos.
+Experiments using three publicly available datasets (DAD, DoTA and DADA) show that our proposed STAGNet model achieves higher average precision and mean time-to-accident scores than previous methods, both when cross-validated on a given dataset and when trained and tested on different datasets.

 \keywords{Advanced driver assistance systems, Computer vision, Graph neural networks.} \end{@twocolumnfalse} ]